nrwl/nrwl-coding-assignment-react/README.md

   1. the list screen and
   2. the details screen.

-  Please use the React Router to manage the transitions between them.

-- RxJS is used for the backend service.
-Knowledge of RxJS is a bonus, but we understand that not all React developers are familiar with it, so you are free to convert observables to promises if you choose to.

 - You can use any state management library you want (or none at all). e.g. Redux, MobX, or just React context.

 - Write a couple of tests.
 The goal here is not to build a production-quality app, so don't test every single detail.